facebookincubator/velox/velox/docs/develop/operators.rst

   3          null      1
   3          22        1

-The following SQL query explain how the COUNT DISTINCT works with Expand in Spark:
+Another example would be COUNT DISTINCT query.

 .. code-block:: sql